rkargon/argus-old/README.md

-# wallpaper-sorter
+# image-sorter
-A tool for organizing wallpapers using tags
+A tool for organizing wallpapers (or other images)  using a platform agnostic tagging system.